hanhanwu/Hanhan_Applied_DataScience/README.md

     * Compare with the datasets that have label, at the risk of non-transformable
     * Check predicted results distribution, comparing between different rounds
     * Your customer will expect a percentage for each label, compare with that...
+* Suggestions to improve scores
+    * Making the probabilities less sharp (less confident).
+This means adjusting the predicted probabilities away from the hard 0 and 1 bounds to limit the impact of penalties of being completely wrong.
+    * Shift the distribution to the naive prediction (base rate).
+This means shifting the mean of the predicted probabilities to the probability of the base rate, such as 0.5 for a balanced prediction problem.
+    * [Reference][41]
 ### After Evaluation - The confidence/reliability of prediction
 * [Calibration][22]
 * [Concordant & Discordant][25]